pixbi/duplo/README.md

 * `make minor` builds the project and bump the minor version
 * `make major` builds the project and bump the major version

+Compiling the project performs these steps:

+1. Copy files in `app/assets/` to `public/`
+2. Copy files in `dev/` to `public/`
+3. `public/index.html` is created if it doesn't already exist
+4. Compile all Stylus files (order specified [below](#css-order)) under `app/` and concatenate into one CSS file as `public/style.css`
+5. Concatenate all JavaScript under `app/` into one JS file as `public/script.js`
+6. Compile all Jade files under `app/` into one HTML file and inject into the end of `body` in `public/index.html`
+7. Write into `public/index.html` tags to include `style.css` and `script.js`

-Note that building the project performs these steps:
+Building the project performs these steps:

 1. Stash changes to git to avoid data loss (you should of course make sure there is no uncommitted code as well)
 2. Checkout the `develop` branch
+3. Compile the project
+4. Apply Closure Compiler with advanced optimizations on the built JavaScript.
+    Any error would stop the process here and fixes should be applied before retrying.
-3. Scan through the `app/` directory and write all relevant file references to `components.json`
+5. Scan through the `app/` directory and write all relevant file references to `components.json`
-4. Bump the respective version
+6. Bump the respective version
-5. Commit to git
+7. Commit to git
-6. Checkout the `master` branch and merge `develop` into `master`
+8. Checkout the `master` branch and merge `develop` into `master`
-7. Apply the new version as a new git tag
+9. Apply the new version as a new git tag
-8. Checkout the `develop` branch again
+10. Checkout the `develop` branch again

 ## Technologies